 After creating an order, you can add multiple line items within that order to target different audiences, platforms, etc. Let’s see how to create a line item.

 Step 2: Now, choose the line item type.
 Amazon Ads uses line item types to determine what inventory to display creatives on.
 Inventory refers to the channel (desktop sites, mobile sites, and apps) and specific sites and apps within those channels where ads can run.
-This choice will affect the targeting options available.
+This choice will affect the targeting options available to you.

 Step 3: Next, you need to select the category for your product.
 You can choose from a wide range of options, including Automotive, Entertainment, Public Services, and more.